Moses Dani Baah

 Moses Dani Baah is a Ghanaian politician and was the Member of Parliament for the Sissala East constituency in the Upper West Region of Ghana.
 He was a member of the People's National Convention.

 Early life and education

 Baah was born in July, 1951.
 He attended the Kwame Nkrumah University of Science and Technology (KNUST).
 From KNUST he obtained a Diploma in Civil Engineering.

 Career

-Baah is a Site Engineer by profession.
+Baah is a Civil Engineer by profession..
+He started his career with A Lang Limited and rose to the position of regional manager for the Upper East region before starting his own construction company, Danib Limited in 1986.
+This company managed the construction of several high profile projects such as the Zebilla District Hospital, the Ghana Registered Nurses Hostel, Catholic University College Classroom blocks, SSNIT Housing Units at Adenta, DVLA offices in Accra.

 Politics

-Baah was elected the Member of parliament for the Sissala East constituency, formerly Sissala constituency in the Upper West region of Ghana.
+Moses Dani Baah was a two time member of parliament from 2000 - 2008.
+He was first elected to parliament in 2000 as MP for the Sissala constituency and was again elected as the Member of parliament for the newly created Sissala East constituency, formerly Sissala constituency in the Upper West region of Ghana.
 He represented the constituency in the 4th parliament of the 4th republic of Ghana.

+He Served as Deputy Minister of Health in the Kufuor Administration from 2000 - 2005 and as Deputy Minister for Presidential and Private Sector initiatives from 2005 - 2006.

+He was elected Chairman of PNC in October 2020 after defeating Bernard Mornah in the contest for the Chairmanship position.